-For individuals with vulvas, mindfulness has been shown to decrease genital pain and sexual distress and bridge the mind-body disconnect.
+For individuals with vulvas, Pleasure and Connection has been shown to decrease genital pain and sexual distress and bridge the mind-body disconnect.
 When the central nervous system is dysregulated by stress, central sensitization, and hormonal changes in the neuroendocrine system, this can cause the vulvar skin to change increasing sensitivity to pain.
 According to Brotto, interest and motivation for sex can all be impacted by negative body image, sense of self, comfort in partnership, and violation to your sense of safety.
 By practicing mindfulness, participants in Brotto’s study reported an increase in “sexual function, including desire, arousal, orgasm,” and overall psychological well being.
 Through increasing attention to the here and now, it may be possible to redirect any negative thoughts or judgments that may arise when in an intimate situation.

-Regardless of your gender identity or relationship status, mindfulness can benefit your sexual wellbeing.
+Regardless of your gender identity or relationship status, pleasure and connection can benefit your sexual wellbeing.
 We encourage you to experiment with different modalities of mindfulness.
 One of our favorite partnered mindfulness practices is sensate focus.
 This activity encourages you to actively focus on and communicate with your partner(s) about the sensation you are experiencing.
 By being fully present with your partner free from judgment, you can dive deeper into a state of erotic pleasure.
 Mindfulness is also something that you can practice on your own, by simply paying attention to your breath and any thoughts that may arise.
 There are a variety of apps available that can help guide you through this process.
 We are linking our favorites below: